Category: Areas

 How to Identify a Certified Asbestos Drop-Off Location

-1. Check with Your Local Council Local councils often operate HWRCs that accept limited asbestos waste from residents.
-Check their website for asbestos drop-off guidance.
+1. Contact Your Local Authority Local councils often operate HWRCs that accept limited asbestos waste from residents.
+Begin your search online under your council's waste or recycling section.

 Key things to check: